 The Federal SBIR and STTR programs provide critical funding for life science innovation but the lag time between a Phase I, Phase II or Phase III award can prevent these new technologies from progressing to the Development and Delivery stages.
-Arizona can help firms and innovators here by extending a 1) 1:1 match-ing grant to companies upon successful completion of a Phase I award (feasibility) and application for a Phase 2 (Prototype) SBIR/STTR award; or 2) .5:1 matching grant to companies upon successful completion of a Phase III SBIR/STTR award for commercialization.
+Arizona can help firms and innovators here by extending a 1) 1:1 matching grant to companies upon successful completion of a Phase I award (feasibility) and application for a Phase 2 (Prototype) SBIR/STTR award; or 2) .5:1 matching grant to companies upon successful completion for a Phase III SBIR/STTR award for completion of a Phase II award (Prototype) and application for a Phase III SBIR/STTR award for commercialization.
 Grant dollars must be specifically applied to 1) employee retention on the project; 2) new hires for the project; or 3) contract employees or consultants to the project located in Arizona.
 This will not only benefit the life science innovation pipeline but can be extended across all of Arizona's technology innovation sectors.